A happy employee is more productive and works with others better.

-Some may be designated drivers, other may not be interested in alcohol at all.
+Some may be designated drivers, others may not be interested in alcohol at all.

 That’s why it’s a good idea to include carbonated water, juice, and coffee.

-On the flip side, champagne, wine, beer, and other simple alcoholic beverages helps employees loosen up and bond.
+On the flip side, champagne, wine, beer, and other simple alcoholic beverages help employees loosen up and bond.

-A study by the University of Pittsburgh found that moderate amounts of alcohol improves social bonding and relieves negative feelings like anxiety.
+A study by the University of Pittsburgh found that moderate amounts of alcohol improve social bonding and relieve negative feelings like anxiety.

 They’re not going to entertain themselves